achille1789/wms-bnu-ltd/my-website/docs/updates.md

 ## Package Structure

-- **backend**: Contains the main classes for managing customers and suppliers.
+- **backend**: Contains the main classes for managing customers, suppliers, and goods.
 - **backend.entities**: Contains entity-related classes and interfaces.
+- **backend.goods**: Contains classes related to goods management.

 This documentation provides an overview of the public APIs and features available in the current codebase.
 For further details, refer to the source code and comments within each class.